RobJacobson/ws-dottie/docs/describe-project/research-phase-guide.md

 Understand the business domain and collect real API data to inform documentation decisions.
 This phase establishes the foundation for all subsequent work.

+## Context Management

+- Use `--limit 500` for all data fetching to control context consumption
+- Focus on representative samples, not exhaustive data analysis
+- Extract 3-5 examples per field type maximum
+- Monitor context usage - if approaching 70%, summarize findings and continue

 ## Duration
 2-3 hours